CityofToronto/bdit_data-sources/volumes/vds/readme.md

 **`summarize_vdsvehicledata`**
 - `summarize_speeds` Deletes data from RDS `vds.veh_speeds_15min` for specific date and then inserts summary from `vds.raw_vdsvehicledata`.
 - `summarize_lengths` Deletes data from RDS `vds.veh_length_15min` for specific date and then inserts summary from `vds.raw_vdsvehicledata`.

+## Data Ops: something went wrong predictably, how do I fix it?
+**Need to retry a task?**
+- Task groups are organized to include "delete" statements prior to each insert, so you should safely be able to re-run any failed **task group**.
+**New sensor type added?**
+- If new sensor types are added, you may need to update `vds.detector_inventory` `expected_bins` [case statement](sql/views/create-view-detector_inventory.sql) and run inserts to add those records to [`conuts_15min`](sql/insert/insert_counts_15min.sql) and [`conuts_15min_bylane`](sql/insert/insert_counts_15min_bylane.sql).
+(This process could be improved with use of triggers, but would require many other changes).
+**Sensor type incorrectly classified?**
+- If you find yourself updating an incorrect value for `expected_bins`, see [example](sql/adhoc_updates/update-incorrect_expected_bins.sql).
+You will need to manually update those rows in `counts_15min` and `counts_15min_bylane`
+**Raw data missing fkeys?**
+- If there are updates to the `vdsconfig` or `entity_locations` tables following inserts to raw_* tables (this shouldn't happen anymore since there are now task dependencies), you may need to update those rows to add manually fkeys and then summarize those records into downstream tables.
+See examples for [`vdsdata`](sql/adhoc_updates/update-missing_fkeys_vdsdata.sql) and [`vdsvehicledata`](sql/adhoc_updates/update-missing_fkeys_vdsvehicledata.sql).
+**No data system wide?**
+- The pipeline is running succesfully but producing low/no volumes of data?
+Contact Simon Foo (Transnomis) and Steven Bon (City of Toronto).
+**No data for a specific sensor?**
+- There are occasional (usually annual) opportunities to repair RESCU detectors, for example: https://www.toronto.ca/services-payments/streets-parking-transportation/road-maintenance/bridges-and-expressways/expressways/gardiner-expressway/gardiner-expressway-maintenance-program/.
+Check with management.